Tabbysblueorchid/Stats-220/README.md

 <!--- unordered lists --->
 * Tweaking with biomes, *especially* the new 🌸 biome.
 * Enhancing the graphics to make them more or less dramatic.
 * Adding 🍵 and ☕︎ for that energy during adventures.
+2. Create more expressive and custom digital art.